Tell Companies to Quit Single-Use Plastic

 • Demand that companies:

 (3) Reinvent how they package their products.
-They should work together with each other and retailers to develop standardized, reusable, refillable packaging that is convenient and accessible for all.
-Or even better, use no packaging at all.
+They should work to develop standardized, reusable, refillable packaging that is convenient and accessible for all.

 Use Facts to Support Your Case